cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 ## Contact

-There are some finicky things here which were not covered, if you run into something weird don't hesitate to contact me `cj@cjpais.com`
+There are *many* finicky things which happen with Universal Links which were not covered.
+If you run into something weird don't hesitate to contact me `cj@cjpais.com`.
+I'll try to help to the best of my ability